-Watch Cardinals Insider every Saturday night on KAIT
+Watch Cardinals Insider on KAIT

-JONESBORO, AR (KAIT) - We’re getting closer to Opening Day and you can get closer to the St. Louis Cardinals all season long.
+JONESBORO, AR (KAIT) - You can get closer to the St. Louis Cardinals all season long.

 Cardinals Insider is airing on KAIT.
 It’s a 30-minute weekly program hosted by Ozzie Smith.
 The Mid-America Emmy-nominated show provides fans with exclusive, behind-the-scenes content about the Cardinals, produced by team journalists.
 Cardinals Insider gives fans an all-access pass to everything Cardinals baseball.